 On the first day, I had just gotten back into town from a trip.
 I hadn’t gotten good sleep while I was out of town, and I was feeling drained.
 I also had been eating a lot of junk food and hadn’t been working out regularly.
 On the second day, I had gotten 9 hours of sleep the night before, I had a chance to work out, and I had been eating healthy.
 I don’t think it’s a coincidence I felt differently.

-Action Step: Take 5 minutes and assess how you are doing physically, mentally, emotionally, relationally, and spiritually.
+Take 5 minutes and assess how you are doing physically, mentally, emotionally, relationally, and spiritually.
 What is the one area where you are struggling the most?
-What is one small step you could take to address something in that area of your life?
+What is one small step you could take to address an issue in that area of your life?